All About Alder Wood

 Alder can be painted or stained, and when stained can mimic the look of cherry but at a more budget friendly price.

 If you’ve been thinking of remodeling for several years, you’re likely to be surprised and delighted by the choice of materials and finishes available for your project.
-Working with a designer like Liz makes the process less overwhelming and more fun.
+Working with a Designer makes the process less overwhelming and more fun.